climate-mirror/how-to-help/README.md

  but have questions, it's worth contacting DataRefuge at the link above.
  * If you are interested in attending an event, you can [see a listing of upcoming events here](http://www.ppehlab.org/datarefuge)

-### Mirroring Data from Home
+### Mirroring Data from Home or Work
-If you can't make it to a DataRefuge event and don't want to organize one on your own, getting involved with ClimateMirror at home is a great way to contribute.
-To do this, you should
+If you can't make it to a DataRefuge event or organize an event yourself, you can contribute to ClimateMirror on your own.
+To do this, you should:

 1. Have some sort of large storage available (ideally publicly accessible)
 2. Have a decent working knowledge of using the Internet, including accessing FTP servers.